Article

 Inefficiencies in decision making demotivate and stall adoption.
 This is true for Agile, and also for Sociocracy.
 When we know the recipes, but don't understand the taste, we can cook up something that's hard to swallow.
 The hard problem is to adapt recipes to real world situations, and use them at exactly at the right time.
 While we're still learning the ropes, it can feel impossibly hard to do this.
 It is essential to both understand the problem that needs to be solved, AND the value of the solution in theory as we struggle towards it.
 Doing this without the invented solution becoming a religion (when we're no longer willing to admit we are on the wrong path), is even harder.
 While the going is tough, it is very hard to distinguish between valid objections and unfounded complaints.
 I don't have the answers for how to deal with that, but I do know we have a real problem to solve.

-The problem with the state of software development, in particular the full-stack hackers, where this One Hacker talk was most popular, is that 85% of those fans are white men, that couldn't scale a development organisation if they tried.
+The problem with the state of software development, in particular the full-stack hackers, where this One Hacker talk was most popular, is that 85% of those fans are white men, that couldn't scale a development organization if they tried.
 In order to scale even a little bit, we need to create a safe and inclusive environment to make decisions collaboratively.
 Or we end up with a hellscape of cubicles on a death march to enshittification.
 This is exactly what happened to all the big companies that Eric Meijers mentions in his talk.
 I decided long ago that that is not a place I would be in, and it is most definitely not going to be a place I helped build.
 That's a hill I'm prepared to die on.

 And so Squads is becoming sociocratic, and it's an interesting ride so far.